| Guidelines: Software Requirements

 · Directory and naming services that keep track of network resources and

-· Security services that protect network resources from unauthorized used by
+attributes· Security services that protect network resources from unauthorized used by

 registering users and their authorization levels